JetBrains/guide/site/python/tips/navbar-speed-search/index.md

 video: "https://www.youtube.com/watch?v=lr1IX8qAqdU"
 ---

 We've discussed getting into the flow by reducing UI clutter and being keyboard-focused.
 We're using the Navigation Bar on-demand to get to targets in our project tree.

 When we get a drop-down for contents of a directory, sometimes the listing is long.
 We don't want to press down arrow a bunch of times.
 Instead, use the IDEs "speed search" facility to quickly dive through a long listing.

 As shown previously, use the Navigation Bar to get to a directory listing:

-- Activate the Navigation Bar with
-  `Navigate -> Jump to Navigation Bar` (`Alt-Home` Win/Linux, `Cmd-Up` macOS)
+- Activate the Navigation Bar with `Navigate -> Jump to Navigation Bar` <kbd>⌘↑</kbd> (macOS) / <kbd>Alt+Home</kbd> (Windows/Linux)

 - Use the cursor keys to get to the target directory